Affiliate links on Android Authority may earn us a commission. Learn more.

 Spotify has a free plan, offers more playlists, is slightly better at music discovery, and is packed with social features.
 It also gives you access to loads of podcasts and has several great features, including Google Maps integration and crossfade.
 App support is also more extensive.
 If all or just some of these things are important to you, Spotify is the way to go.

 You can't go wrong with either one.

-Tidal, on the other hand, gives you access to a ton of videos ranging from live performances to music videos.
-It also has better sound quality — if you’re willing to pay for it — offers a discount for those in the military, and sports a better UI.
-And let’s not forget about great features like Tidal X and Tidal Rising.
-If you find more value in these features than the ones offered by Spotify, Tidal is the way to go.
+On the other hand, TIDAL gives you access to many videos ranging from live performances to music videos.
+It also has better sound quality (if you’re willing to pay for it), offers a discount for those in the military, and sports a better UI.
+And let’s not forget about great features like TIDAL X and TIDAL Rising.
+TIDAL is the way to go if you find more value in these features than the ones offered by Spotify.

-If you’re still undecided regarding which one is the better fit for you, take advantage of the free trials the services offer.
+If you’re still undecided regarding which one is the better fit for you, take advantage of the services’ free trials.
 Hands-on experience will help you make your purchase decision.
-Tidal currently offers a 30-day free trial, while Spotify is even more generous with its three-month free trial.
+Both of them offer a 30-day free trial.